YuKitsune/dingus/docs/docs/configuration.md

 Commands can also serve as an alias for a real command.
 This is similar to aliases in Bash and ZSH.

-In this example, executing `gecko deps` will act as an alias for `docker compose --file ./docker-compose.deps.yaml`.
+In this example, executing `dingus deps` will act as an alias for `docker compose --file ./docker-compose.deps.yaml`.
-Anything after `gecko deps` will be appended to the end of the target command.
+Anything after `dingus deps` will be appended to the end of the target command.

 ```yaml
 commands: